 What to Look for in a Carpet Cleaner

-Consider whether you're looking for an upright carpet cleaner or a more compact, portable carpet cleaner.
-Each design has its advantages; use an upright model to cover more square footage or a compact version for spot cleaning small messes or for use in the car.
-While a portable carpet cleaner can fit on a shelf or in a cabinet, an upright carpet cleaner will take space comparable to a vacuum cleaner–so consider whether your cleaning closet has enough room for a full-size machine.
+When shopping for a carpet cleaner, first consider what type you're looking for: a commercial, upright, or a more compact, portable model.
+Each design has its advantages, and we've included examples of each style on this list.
+You can use a commercial (like the Rug Doctor Mighty Pro X3 Commercial Carpet Cleaner) or upright cleaner (like the Bissell Jetscrub Carpet Cleaner, our Best Overall pick) to cover more square footage, or a compact version for spot cleaning small messes or tidying up the interior of a car (check out the Bissell Little Green Portable Carpet and Upholstery Cleaner for an example).
+While a portable carpet cleaner can fit on a shelf or in a cabinet, commercial and upright appliances will typically take up space comparable to a vacuum cleaner, so factor in whether your home has room for a full-size machine.

-You should also consider whether the carpet cleaner uses a single water tank or has a two-tank design—one for clean water and another for dirty water.
-Larger tanks mean more cleaning power in a single session but can also make the carpet cleaner heavy and difficult to maneuver.
-Many of the most popular models use a ½ gallon or 1-gallon clean water tank paired with a dirty water tank for efficiency and cleaner carpets.
+It's also helpful to note whether the carpet cleaner you're eyeing uses a single water tank or has a two-tank design—one for clean water and another for dirty water (all of our picks on this list keep wastewater separate from your clean water or solution source).
+Also, consider the size of your tank or tanks, too.
+A larger capacity treats you to a lot more deep cleaning power in a single session, but it can also make the product heavy and very difficult to maneuver.
+Many of the most popular models use a half-gallon or one-gallon clean water tank and pair it with a dirty water tank for efficiency and cleaner carpets.

-Most full-size carpet cleaners have a brush roll to agitate carpet fibers.
-Since the brush roll can become tangled with hair or fibers (similar to your vacuum cleaner), consider how easy it is to access the brush roll for cleaning.
+Most full-size carpet cleaners also have a brush roll to agitate carpet fibers.
+Since the brush roll can become tangled with hair or fibers, similar to your vacuum cleaner, note how easy it is to access the brush roll for cleaning.
 Some models come with a removable cover that makes it simple to clean the brush without disassembling the carpet cleaner.

 Many models of carpet cleaners also include additional brush or tool attachments to match various cleaning situations.
-For pet owners, consider a brush tool to clean upholstery using your carpet cleaner.
-Homeowners with frequent spills or stains will appreciate a carpet cleaner that includes a tool specifically designed to treat tough stains with increased agitation.
+For pet owners, consider a brush tool to deep deep clean upholstery.
+If you frequently deal with spills or stains, you'll likely appreciate a carpet cleaner that includes a tool that's specifically designed to treat tough stains with increased agitation.

 How do carpet cleaners work?

-A carpet cleaner dispenses liquid cleaning solution, then a brush or agitator tool gently scrubs carpet fibers to extract as much dirt as possible.
-Finally, the machine is tasked with suctioning up the loosened dirt, grime, and moisture into an onboard reservoir.
+A carpet cleaner dispenses a liquid cleaning solution, and then a brush or agitator tool gently scrubs carpet fibers to extract as much dirt as possible.
+Once this process is complete, the machine is tasked with suctioning up the loosened dirt, grime, and moisture into an onboard reservoir.

 How often should I use a carpet cleaner?

 Many people maintain the appearance and cleanliness of their carpets and rugs by using a carpet cleaner on a regular basis.
-While professional carpet cleaning is frequently recommended by carpet manufacturers on an annual basis, having a home carpet cleaning machine means that you can take advantage of a deeper clean more often.
+While carpet manufacturers often recommend professional carpet cleaning on an annual basis, having a home carpet-cleaning machine means that you can take advantage of a deeper clean more often.

-Some people use a carpet cleaner on a monthly or even weekly basis, but your specific needs will vary based on the type of carpet you have in your home, the volume of foot traffic, and whether or not you have kids, pets, or habits that contribute to more rapid dirt build-up (like wearing your shoes on carpeted surfaces).
+Some people use a carpet cleaner on a monthly or even weekly basis, but your specific needs will vary based on the type of carpet you have in your home, the volume of foot traffic, and whether you have children, pets, or habits that contribute to more rapid dirt buildup.

 What kind of stains can carpet cleaners remove?